microsoft/aml-acceleration-template/instructions/README.md

 * Machine Learning training code
 * Machine Learning prediction/inferencing code

 running Azure Machine Learning.
-Furthermore, it shows how to automate it using ML pipelines.
+Furthermore, it shows how to automate it using ML pipelines and Azure DevOps (or other CI/CD platforms).

 ## Guided Approach

-You may follow the proven step-by-step guidelines:
+You recommend you to follow the proven step-by-step guidelines, which will cover everything from setup, running at scale, and automation:

 1. [Prerequisites](00-prerequisites.md) - Setup of initial environemnt
 1. [Moving training to Azure Machine Learning](01-training.md) - Moving your training code to AML